 - Lady of War: The women that are part of the Empire tend to be this.
 Kujaku Hime may also count.

 - Magitek: Very prominent in the setting, particularly any Lost Loggia or Wissenschaft equipment.

 - The Masquerade: Several Masquerades going on, but the most prominent is the one held by Samael, the loose network of supernatural creatures and supposedly extinct races who banded together for protection.

-- The Necrocracy: Hinghram is called King of Unlife for a reason, he runs a Type II but seen as Type I for those who know he's real
+- The Necrocracy: Hinghram is called King of Unlife for a reason; he runs a Type II but is seen as Type I for those who know he's real.

-- Path of Inspiration: The Church of Abel was purposedly modeled after Christianism.
+- Path of Inspiration: The Church of Abel was purposely modeled after Christianity.
 Old Testament version.

 - Also, in some cases the stuff you gain for belonging to the high class (Nobility/High Nobility) includes lots of this.
 Even an Unlimited Wardrobe if you're a high noble from Gabriel.